typemill/typemill/readme.md

 ![TYPEMILL Screenshot](https://typemill.net/media/tm-demo.gif)

+# Typemill V2

-Note: Typemill V1 is compatible with PHP 7.4 and PHP 8.0.
-We are working on a version 2 now that will run with PHP 8.0 and higher.
+This is the repository of Typemill V1.
+Typemill is compatible with PHP 7.4 and PHP 8.0.

+We are working on a version 2 that will run with PHP 8.0 and higher.
+Alpha-release is planned for July 2023.

+Join the [newsletter](https://typemill.net/news) to get updates and check the branch [tm2-dev](https://github.com/typemill/typemill/tree/tm2-dev) if you want to help and contribute.

 ## Features